suxyu/archgw/README.md

 <div align="center">

-_The AI-native proxy server for agentic applications._<br><br>
+_The AI-native proxy server and the universal data plane for AI agents._<br><br>
-Arch handles the **pesky**, low-level details like routing user prompts to the right agents or specialized Model Context Protocol (MCP) tools, providing unified access and observability to large language models (LLMs), and quickly clarifying vague user inputs.
-With Arch, you build faster by focusing on the high-level logic of agents.
+Arch handles the *pesky low-level work* in building AI agents like clarifying vague user inputs, routing prompts to the right agents, calling tools for simple tasks, and unifying access to large language models (LLMs) - all without locking you into a framework.
+Move faster by focusing on the high-level logic of your agents.

 [Quickstart](#Quickstart) •
 [Demos](#Demos) •